 When a company needs fast-cash, but gets denied traditional funding, it’s easy for them to justify reaching for high-interest options.
 If you’re able to hold off for a bit or when using high cost financing, take the time to focus on a way out soon.
 It is more beneficial to your future to spend the time repairing and building the company scores.
 This will save a lot of money, maintain a higher profit, and stability for the company.

 Here are steps that businesses must take when applying for financing that will help them prepare for approval.

-- Review business and personal credit with an expert so you fully understand how it works and what threshold would be viewed as excellent credit and place you in the low risk borrower category
+- Review your business and personal credit with an expert to fully understand how it works and what threshold would be viewed as excellent credit and place you in the lowest risk category.

 - Monitor business (and personal) credit reports.